Network-Rail-Business-Systems/vue-nested-tree/readme.md

 | icon    | String  | Yes      |         | The font-awesome icon to display in the header                |
 | field   | String  | No       | *name*  | The matching `data` field; equal to lowercase `name` if blank |
 | percent | Boolean | No       | true    | Whether the column should be shown as a percent, if enabled   |

+##### download_url

+An endpoint where a downloadable version of the shown tree is available.

+The request will include the ID of the topmost root node to use as a starting point for the response.

 ##### groups